Contiguous Zero-Copy for Encrypted Transport Protocols: Conclusion

-\item \textbf{Multiple Streams and Multiplexing.} Both QUIC V1 and QUIC VReverso allow multiple concurrent streams and multiplexing of Stream frames within a QUIC packet.
-Because there are multiple streams, we need meta-data to indicate in which Stream's buffer to decrypt.
-QUIC already has a encrypted header to protect those meta-data, and we extend it to mention the ID of the leftmost Stream frame within the packet.
-The packet may contain other Stream frames with other Stream IDs but we \textit{recommend} in VReverso to not doing any multiplexing for multiple large streams to the peer, as contiguous zero-copy would only be guaranteed for the Stream ID indicated in the QUIC VReverso short header.
+\item \textbf{Multiplexing.} The packet may contain other Stream frames with other Stream IDs effectively multiplexing several streams within a single packet.
+We \textit{recommend} in VReverso not to do any multiplexing for multiple large streams to the peer, as contiguous zero-copy would only be guaranteed for the Stream ID indicated in the QUIC VReverso short header.
 Note that QUIC V1 implementations usually put as much data from a single stream within a QUIC packet, and build fairness by rotating which next stream fills the next packet, resulting in no multiplexing in expectation~\cite{marx2020same}.
-VReverso only gives more incentive to limit Stream frame multiplexing but does not prevent it for meaningful use cases (e.g., multiplexing HTTP requests each in their own stream). \end{inparaenum}
+VReverso only gives more incentive to limit Stream frame multiplexing but does not prevent it for meaningful use cases (e.g., multiplexing multiple HTTP requests each in their own stream within a single packet). \end{inparaenum}